Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 ## MDD Table

-> Level of Relevance  <br/> 1 - Relevant  <br/> 2 - Very Relevant  <br/> 3 - Extremely Relevant <br/><br/>
-> Depending on the level of relevance of the fields and the possibility of designing the risk strategy according to the needs of your business, the validation of test transactions will be charged if not sent.
-With this, we request a prior analysis of the documentation and signaling of fields that will not be sent.<br/><br/>
+A risk strategy is designed in accordance with your business needs, taking into consideration the level of relevance of the MDD (Merchant Defined Data) fields.
+Even if those fields are not sent, they will still be charged during the validation of the test transactions.
+For this reason, we request that a prior analysis of the documentation is carried out and the store informs the fields that cannot be sent.

-> If you do not have the data to send, please kindly do not send the corresponding field as empty, ie just do not send.
+<aside class="warning">In case of any field with no data to be sent, simply ignore the field itself.
+Do not send any empty fields.</aside>

+**Level of Relevance of the MDD Fields**

+1- Relevant <br/>
+2- Very Relevant <br/>
+3- Extremely Relevant <br/><br/>

 |ID|Value|Type|Relevance Level|Segment|
 |--|-----|----|-------------------|--------|